Meet Our Leadership Coaches

 Dr. Rose co-founded 3D Group in 1994 in Chicago, Illinois.
-He is an expert in leadership development, evaluation research, and assessment-based human resources solutions.
-Dr. Rose coaches over 100 managers one-on-one each year and has authored more than a dozen commercial assessments for identifying and developing talent.
+He is a nationally recogized expert in leadership development, 360 Feedback, and assessment-based human resources solutions.
+Dr. Rose personally coaches Board members, CEOs and other C-suite executives in a wide range of industries and has authored more than a dozen commercial assessments for identifying and developing talent.

 Anne Whiting, M.S.

 Anne Whiting has real-life, in-the-trenches business acumen and a passion for taking leaders to the next level.
 With experience as an external consultant as well as a line manager with responsibility for more than 50 employees, Anne understands the challenges that leaders face in leading their teams: the pressure to achieve results, to stay focused and energized, to productively dealing with conflict, to ensure the right skills are available, and to challenging the way things have been done.

 Anne works with leaders at all levels from the C-suite to first-time managers.
 Her coaching work includes helping leaders gain fresh perspectives on their challenges and understanding the leadership behaviors and dynamics that create high performing teams.
 She has a passion for working with women leaders helping them to be more effective, visible, influential and acquire the tools to lead and live authentically.

 Anne uses 360 Feedback, stakeholder interviews, and team and personality assessments to help her clients see themselves more clearly and gain insight into how they behave, react and interact with others and learn new ways to respond.
 Her strengths lie in asking insightful questions and creating a space for leaders to work through their challenges, to become open to constructive feedback, and to think strategically about their organization and career.